emanuelemassaro/WNV_Europe/README.md

     ├── Main/                  # Figures included in the manuscript └── Supplementary/         # Figures for the SI (diagnostics, heatmaps, etc.)
 ```
+## Note on `modifyIncidenceData.ipynb` (Data Privacy)

+The notebook `modifyIncidenceData.ipynb` anonymizes the original **Incidence** values from ECDC (Tessy) to comply with the data-sharing agreement, which does not allow publication of case-based data.

+The notebook:
+- replaces the original incidence values with **synthetic, privacy-safe values**,
+- applies **local reshuffling** between nearby rows to remove any link to the original data.

+The resulting files preserve only high-level statistical patterns and are safe to publish.
+For access to the real data or more information, please contact **ECDC**.

 ---